fastapi/fastapi/docs/en/docs/advanced/middleware.md

 Enforces that all incoming requests must either be `https` or `wss`.

-Any incoming requests to `http` or `ws` will be redirected to the secure scheme instead.
+Any incoming request to `http` or `ws` will be redirected to the secure scheme instead.

 ```Python hl_lines="2  6"
 {!../../../docs_src/advanced_middleware/tutorial001.py!}